 Advice to Others: "It is important for all team members to have a complete understanding the teams' goals or objectives regarding safety.
 In addition, all team members should have a detailed understanding of the system, processes and environment where the equipment will be used.
 This allows individual team members to develop accurate big-picture views that encompass all of the goals and requirements.
 The genius is in keeping the solution as simple as possible while resolving all known safety concerns and anticipating future needs."

-The Boeing Company: 777X Design-in Safety and Environment
+Finalist: The Boeing Co., 777X Design-in Safety and Environment

 Through cooperation between the chief design engineer and operations production leader, and input from global production sites, the Design-in Safety and Environment philosophy has influenced the 777X airplane program at every stage of development.